 - Consider ectopic pregnancy if a woman receiving therapy becomes pregnant or complains of severe abdominal pain.

-- Provide emergency medical treatment if severe allergic reaction occurs.
+- Provide emergency medical treatment if a severe allergic reaction occurs.

 - Discontinue if yellowing eyes and skin (jaundice) or disturbances of liver function develop.

-- Use may mask onset of menopause in women treated for endometrial cancer.
+- Use may mask the onset of menopause in women treated for endometrial cancer.

-- Not for use in children prior to menarche.
+- Not for use in children before menarche.

-- In some epidemiologic studies, use of estrogen plus progestin and estrogen-only products, in particular for 5 or more years, has been associated with increased risk of ovarian cancer; however, duration of exposure associated with increased risk is not consistent across all epidemiologic studies and some report no association.
+- In some epidemiologic studies, the use of estrogen plus progestin and estrogen-only products, in particular for 5 or more years, has been associated with increased risk of ovarian cancer; however, duration of exposure associated with increased risk is not consistent across all epidemiologic studies, and some report no association.

-- Discontinue if the following develop: hepatic impairment/cholestatic jaundice, visual problems, 4-6 week before major surgery, any symptoms of VTE, massive blood pressure increase, unusually severe migraines or first-time migraines, depression.
+- Discontinue if the following develop: hepatic impairment/cholestatic jaundice, visual problems, 4-6 weeks before major surgery, any symptoms of VTE, massive blood pressure increase, unusually severe migraines, or first-time migraines, depression.

-- Studies of addition of progestin for 10 or more days of cycle of estrogen administration, or daily with estrogen in a continuous regimen, have reported lowered incidence of endometrial hyperplasia than would be induced by estrogen treatment alone; possible risks associated with the use of progestins with estrogens compared to estrogen-alone regimens include an increased risk of breast cancer.
+- Studies of the addition of a progestin for 10 or more days of a cycle of estrogen administration, or daily with estrogen in a continuous regimen, have reported a lowered incidence of endometrial hyperplasia than would be induced by estrogen treatment alone; possible risks associated with the use of progestins with estrogens compared to estrogen-alone regimens include an increased risk of breast cancer.

 - In cases of unexpected abnormal vaginal bleeding, adequate diagnostic measures are indicated.